Rio Tinto defies gloom with record iron ore sales

 During the third quarter Rio Tinto priced the majority of its iron ore using a quarterly index-linked price, set at the prior quarter's average lagged by one month.

-Signs of slowing demand in China have weighed on steel prices, particularly long products used for construction, due to tighter credit and as a construction boom that fuelled a record pace of production earlier in the year had lost steam.
+Signs of slowing steel demand in China have weighed on steel prices, particularly long products used for construction, due to tighter credit in China and as a construction boom that fuelled a record pace of production earlier in the year had lost steam.

 Analysts were expecting production increases for both iron ore and coking coal from Rio Tinto, given that it has embarked on major expansion works in those two commodities.